How to Find, Choose, and Evaluate a Pug Breeder: A Club Pug Guide to Responsible Pug Parenthood

 • Do you breed for health, temperament, or conformation standards?

 • Can I meet the parents of the litter?
 This is also a great opportunity to visit the breeder's home to ensure you are working with a responsible and conscientious breeder, and that the parents and puppies are being raised in a clean, loving and caring environment.
+And this in particular will help protect you from puppy scams that are unfortunately so prevalent out there.

 • Do you have a waiting list?
 If so, what is needed to secure a place on the waiting list?